raspberrypilearning/weather-station-dashboard/worksheet.md

 ## Getting data from a Weather Station

-1. If you have your own Weather Station at your school, ask your teacher for the Weather Station's `id`.
-If you don't have one, then you can use the `id` in the code below.
+1. If you have your own Weather Station at your school, ask your teacher for the Weather Station's ID.
+If you don't have one, then you can use the ID in the code below.

 1. The first step is simple.
 You can make the Scratch cat tell you the weather for any particular Weather Station you like.
 First, grab a `when green flag clicked` block: